Simula Research Laboratory

 Simula was founded in 2001 by the Norwegian government to conduct fundamental, long-term research within information and communication technology (ICT).
-Simula's research is concentrated on five areas: communication systems, scientific computing, software engineering, cybersecurity, and machine learning.
+Simula's research is concentrated on five areas: communication systems, scientific computing, software engineering, cyber security, and artificial intelligence.

-In addition to conducting research at a high international level, Simula works to apply research in both industry and the public sector, and to educate graduate students and postdoctoral fellows in collaboration with partner universities, Norwegian and international.
+In addition to conducting research at a high international level, Simula works to apply research in both industry and the public sector, and to educate students at the masters, graduate, and postdoctoral levels in collaboration with Norwegian and international partner universities.

-As of 2020, the organisation includes six subsidiaries, employing over 155 employees from more than 35 countries.
-Through the Simula Garage (Norwegian: Gründergarasjen), Simula is also an incubator for entrepreneurs working in early-stage ICT-related startups.
+The organisation includes four subsidiaries, employing over 185 employees from more than 41 countries as of 2024.

 Organization

 Ownership

 Simula Research Laboratory is registered as a limited company owned by the state and managed by the Norwegian Ministry of Education and Research.
 It is governed by a board of directors appointed by the owner.
 The board appoints a managing director (CEO), who, in turn, decides how Simula should operate daily.
-Professor Aslak Tveito has led Simula since 2002.
+Dr. Lillian Røstad has been the managing director since 2023.
+Professor Aslak Tveito led Simula from 2002 to 2022.